jamescridland/podinfra.net/app-developers/audio-files.md

 * **Ensure you do not change or remove any query strings** that have been added to the audio URL: the audio may not play without them.

-* **Ensure you never cache audio files** - a podcaster relies on the statistics from their podcast host, and may deliver specific versions to listeners.
+* **Ensure you never cache audio files in your system** - a podcaster relies on the statistics from their podcast host, and may deliver specific versions to listeners.
 As one example, NPR produces a [localised afternoon news podcast](https://podnews.net/update/daily-localised-podcast) which uses geo-location of the listener, based on their IP address, to deliver local news stories.
 Advertising may also be geo-targeted.
+Of course, locally cache a file on the user's device: but don't take one copy of the audio file and store it in your own systems for user delivery.

 * **Ensure you call a bot for what it is**.
 If your app takes a copy of the audio for analysis purposes, please clearly mark that in the user agent.
 Podnews's bot uses a useragent like `PodnewsBot/1.0 +https://podnews.net/bot` which is clear that this is not a human listen and should not be categorised as one.